Workiva/react_testing_library/doc/migration_guides/component_rendering.md

     * `jacket.unmount()`

 These two methods have a lot in common and will have similar migration paths to RTL.

+For information on how to migrate the rendering portion of tests to RTL, see the [Migrating to RTL Rendering](#migrating-to-react-testing-library-rendering) section of this page.

+To learn more about the specifics of RTL's rendering API, see [RTL render documentation][rtl-render-doc].

 ## Best Practices